ember-template-lint/ember-template-lint/docs/rule/no-mut-helper.md

 ## Migration

-1. When used as a pure setter only, `mut` could be replaced by a JS action or [ember-set-helper](https://github.com/pzuraq/ember-set-helper):
+1. When used as a pure setter only, `mut` could be replaced by a JS action ("Option 1" below) or [ember-set-helper](https://github.com/pzuraq/ember-set-helper) ("Option 2" below):

 Before: